Youth in the Czech Republic: Family

 Parents do not expect younger youths to contribute to housework or family finances.
 They are encouraged to join organizations, such as scouting, or sport clubs, such as soccer or hockey.
 A working youth is likely to spend their income on themselves rather than contribute to the family.

 Dating and courtship are common behaviors among Czech youth, usually starting at age 15 or 16.
 Younger Czechs are likely to pay for their own expenses on a date.
 With older Czechs, it is common for the male to pay the expenses.
-There are few taboos for dating, and Czech youths can date whom they are interested in regardless of ethnicity or religion.
+There are few taboos for dating, and Czech youths can date anyone they are interested in regardless of ethnicity or religion.
 Parental approval is not usually sought after for the selection of a dating partner.

 The average age Czechs marry vary slightly between gender groups.
 Females will normally marry in their early to mid-twenties, while males usually marry in their mid to late twenties.
 A wedding at a church is selected by some Czechs, and incorporation of traditional customs is expected.
 The husband is looked at as the head of the household, but couples commonly make decisions and split tasks together.